 We all know how important fresh, clean drinking water and a good meal is for the brain and body before heading off to study.
-Six days a week, Gecko Central provides a healthy and nutritious meal full of protein, vegetables (from our very own Footprints Farm) and of course rice, because no meal in Cambodia is complete without a big bowl of rice.
-A healthy snack of fruit is given before heading off to school with full tummies and a focused brain.
+As part of our Community Living Scholarship, Green Gecko provides a budget that ensures our students can provide themselves with healthy and nutritious meals full of protein, vegetables, fruit and of course rice, because no meal in Cambodia is complete without a big bowl of rice.
+Fresh, clean water is available from our corner farm for all of our families to take home.

-This traditional Khmer martial art is an integral part of Green Gecko's program.
-Originally brought into the centre to help our Geckos form self-discipline and a much-needed way to burn through all of that excess energy, the martial arts is now a strong part of their culture and traditions.
-But in a wonderful break from tradition, the Gecko girls were some of the first females to ever learn and perform the sport.
-Our Bokator team is one if the very few teams in the country to perform its own live music alongside every live performance.
-We have over 15 Geckos who have reached the final stage of the 'Black Kroma', an impressive result in the time they have been learning this discipline.
+This traditional Khmer martial art was an integral part of Green Gecko's program for over 15 years.
+Originally it was brought into the centre to help our Geckos form self-discipline and self-protection, as well as much-needed way to burn through all of their excess energy, but today it is a strong part of their culture and tradition.
+However, in a wonderful break from tradition, the Gecko girls were some of the first females to ever learn and perform the sport and we were one of the very first teams in the country to perform our own live music alongside every performance.
+We now have over 15 Geckos who have successfully gained their 'Black Kroma', the final stage of the martial arts and many more independently training to further their skills and advance in the sport they love.

-It is important that we support all of our Geckos with their studies and included in that is their homework.
+It has always been important that we support all of our Geckos with their studies and this includes their homework.
 It is reality that none of our parents completed any education; in fact, many of them were illiterate in Khmer until recent years when Gecko offered literacy classes for our mothers.
 Even though our parents have now developed some wonderful parenting skills, assistance in the area of homework and study is a definite struggle at home.
-Gecko conducts homework sessions Monday-Saturday for all of our students, where Khmer staff and some of our older students help out and sign off where necessary.
+In the past Gecko conducted homework sessions for all of our students, where Khmer staff and some of our older students were there to help out and sign off where necessary.
+Now all of our families have strong older siblings who are there for their younger brothers and sisters.
+Or you will find a group of Geckos working together at Gecko Central offering each other peer support.
 For our Year 9s and 12s we offer additional tuition with a trained teacher to help them through the difficult National Certificate Exams … you should see the whiteboard at the end of a maths lesson (hint: no calculators allowed!).